Jake Ludington's MediaBlab

 .cue files are used to specify how tracks on a CD are laid out when you go to burn a disc.
-If you create a track order using an app like Nero or Easy Media Creator prior to burning an audio CD, you effectively created a cue file, whether you know it or not.
+If you create a track order using an app like Nero or Roxio Creator prior to burning an audio CD, you effectively created a cue file, whether you know it or not.
 These files can also come in handy if you want to split tracks when making a copy of an old vinyl LP or cassette with an app like Audacity.
 If you record the entire side of an album, a .cue file can be used to split the side into individual tracks automatically.
 You identify the location of a track break, write it into a text file and save the file for use in burning CD or splitting the track with an application like CUE Splitter.

 To make a cue file for an audio recording, you can simply open a text editor like notepad and type in the details.